Skip Navigation (Accessibility/508)

 All HHS pages must provide a method for skipping repetitive navigation.
 The skip navigation must be available to screen readers and have keyboard access.

-Sighted users are able to scan a page and quickly select a section of the page to read.
-Unless “Skip Navigation” is provided, persons with assistive technology (screen reader, etc.) must “read” every link on the page before selecting a section of the page to read.
+Without “Skip Navigation” people using assistive technology such as screen readers must "read" every link on the page before selecting a section of the page to read.

 - Designate Visited and Unvisited Links

 - Presenting Links to Materials in Multiple Languages